AngeloKandah/EggGroupChain/README.md

 3. Start the project with `npm start`.
 4. Once the project has started, it will open a tab on `http://localhost:3000`.

+## Testing

+For testing I use [Cypress](https://www.cypress.io/), however I use WSL and had to follow these [instructions](https://docs.cypress.io/guides/getting-started/installing-cypress#Windows-Subsystem-for-Linux).

+You can use `npm run cy-test` to run the component tests located in `src/App.test.js`.

+You can use `npm run cy-e2e` to run the end to end tests located in `cypress/integration/react-tests/react-spec.js`.
+For the end to end tests the app must be running on `http://localhost:3000`.

 ## Dependencies

 This project utilizes [React](https://create-react-app.dev/) and [Styled Components](https://styled-components.com/).